Chains Carved Out

 chained vases will be highly sought after.

-many years in helping to create ‘The Cohen Collection’.
+collector for many years in helping to create 'The Cohen

 Chains, Carved Out of a Single Piece of Jade Rock - Chinese, Jade, Chain Vases, John Neville Cohen, Chinese, vases, connected by a chain, carved out of a single stone.